tlswg/tls13-spec/draft-ietf-tls-tls13.md

   identifies a particular session.

 server write key
-: The key used to encrypt data written by the server.
+: The key used to protect data written by the server.

-server write MAC key
-: The secret data used to authenticate data written by the server.

 SHA
 : The Secure Hash Algorithm {{SHS}} is defined in FIPS PUB 180-2.
 It